BR Standard 4MT

 80078

-80078 was released from Brighton Work on 2nd February 1954 and allocated to Plaistow (33A) in East London.
-Over the course of its working life it was transferred between various depots such as Tilbury, Stratford, Shewsbury & Croes Newydd where is was withdrawn in 1965.
+Locomotive 80078 was released from Brighton Works on 2 February 1954 and initially allocated to Plaistow (33A) in East London.
+During its operational life, it was transferred between several depots, including Tilbury, Stratford, Shrewsbury, and Croes Newydd, before being withdrawn in 1965.